IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 ```
 // The following is the schema of the first output stream for the
 // IBMVoiceGatewaySource operator.
-The first four attributes are
+The first five attributes are
 // very important and the other ones are purely optional if some
 // scenarios really require them.
 type BinarySpeech_t =